vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 > And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth, and *shall destroy with the brightness of his coming*: even him, whose coming is after the working of Satan with all power and signs and lying wonders, and with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
 {% ct '2 Thessalonians 2:8-10' %}

-> Thus saith the LORD of hosts, Behold, evil shall go forth from nation to nation, and a great whirlwind shall be raised up from the coasts of the earth.
-And the *slain of the LORD shall be at that day from one end of the earth even unto the other end of the earth: they shall not be lamented, neither gathered, nor buried*; they shall be dung upon the ground.
+> And the *slain of the LORD shall be at that day from one end of the earth even unto the other end of the earth: they shall not be lamented, neither gathered, nor buried*; they shall be dung upon the ground.
-{% ct 'Jeremiah 25:32-33' %}
+{% ct 'Jeremiah 25:33' %}

-The Bible teaches that just before Christ’s return, during the outpouring of the seven last plagues described in Revelation 16, the earth will be totally devastated and rendered uninhabitable.[^2] Those of the lost who survive the plagues will be slain by the brightness of His glory, and since Christ will take the redeemed to heaven, the earth will, for the first time since creation week, be completely devoid of all life.
-Jeremiah vividly portrays this scene of desolation, making it evident that there can be no earthly millennium following the destruction that accompanies Christ’s return.[^3] A [heavenly millennium](/posts/prophecy/millennium.md) is the only logical option left, and it is the one the Bible teaches.
+The Bible teaches that just before Christ’s return, during the outpouring of the seven last plagues described in Revelation 16, the earth will be utterly devastated and rendered uninhabitable.[^3] Those of the lost who survive the plagues will be slain by the brightness of His glory, and since Christ will take the redeemed to heaven, the earth will, for the first time since creation week, be completely devoid of all life.
+This desolation makes the belief in an [earthly millennium](/posts/prophecy/millennium.md#will-christ-establish-an-earthly-millennium) following Christ’s return an impossibility.

-[^2]: Could it be that part of the reason the earth is completely destroyed at Christ’s coming is that it was being worshiped?
+[^3]: Could it be that part of the reason the earth is completely destroyed at Christ’s coming is that it was being worshiped?
-[^3]: The belief in an earthly millennium after Christ’s coming is known as dispensational premillennialism.
-Postmillennialism is another view of an earthly millennium, in which Christ’s coming occurs *after* a period in which Christian ethics prevail throughout the world.
-This view is also unbiblical, because Christ said that His kingdom is not of this world {% rf 'John 18:36; Luke 17:20-21' %}.

 ## What invitation does Revelation give us?